sat-raj/The-Merch-Store/README.md

 # The-Merch-Store
-# FanaticFoot Merchandise Hub
+# M&R

-Welcome to the **FanaticFoot Merchandise Hub**!
+Welcome to the **M&R**!
 This is an exceptional e-commerce website tailor-made for football aficionados.
 Explore our wide array of football-related merchandise, including jerseys, apparel, accessories, and collectibles.

 ## Table of Contents